AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/convert-issues.md

 ## Considerations when converting issues

+* When converting issues to tasks or projects, most information from the issue transfers to the task or project, unless otherwise specified in this article.
-* Your Workfront administrator or group administrator has already set the preferences for what happens to an issue, its resolution, and the its Primary&nbsp;Contact's access when it is converted to a project or a task, as outlined in [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).
+* Your Workfront administrator or group administrator has already set the preferences for what happens to an issue, its resolution, and the its Primary Contact's access when it is converted to a project or a task, as outlined in [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).
 * Workfront removes any approvals that are associated with issues during conversion.
 * Workfront overwrites the Resolving Object of the issue when you convert it to a task or an project.
 The new task or issue becomes the new Resolving Object of the issue after conversion.
 * Consider the following: